Ecclesiastes forces us to face death and chance and the challenges they pose to a naive belief in God’s goodness.

 It's a little depressing, but what the teacher makes clear is that the key to contentment comes from wisdom, accepting hevel, fearing God, keeping his commandments, and putting our trust in him.
 We remain puzzled by life's mysteries, but God will bring true justice that fuels our ability to live lives of honesty and integrity.

 The author of Ecclesiastes believes that life is *hevel* — beautiful and mysterious but unclear, confusing, disorienting, and uncontrollable like the fog.

 Our existence is like a blur or the blink of an eye, and it passes as a shadow compared to the longevity of God's creation and timeline.

 No matter what we do or who we are, we will die.
 Death is the great equalizer that renders most of our daily activities meaningless.

 Life's Random Nature

-Life is unpredictable, out of our control and nonsensical.
+Life is unpredictable, out of our control, and nonsensical.
 Good people suffer while evil people live long.
-We fail if we try to master life.
+We will fail if we try to master life.

 3 Episodes •